Returning Students: Course Login

 11. Glare

-Glare resistance is the extent to which a driver can still see objects and events while facing a steady source of glare such as the setting sun or the light from oncoming headlights.
+Glare Resistance: This measures how well a driver can still see objects and events when facing a steady glare source, like the setting sun or oncoming headlights.

-Glare recovery is the speed with which a driver's vision returns to normal after being exposed to glare.
-Glare resistance and recovery are important for being able to drive safely during sunset or at night.
+Glare Recovery: This indicates how quickly a driver's vision returns to normal after being exposed to glare.
+Both glare resistance and recovery are crucial for safe driving during sunset or at night.

 Lesson 3 Quiz